Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 ### In-Flight Emergency Alignment

 In the event of a significant attitude error or failure of the STBY Attitude Reference, an emergency in-flight alignment of the INS can be executed.
+This is indicated by the NAV SYS OUT LAMP illuminated.
 The aircraft must maintain straight and level flight, with the Reference System Selector Knob set to STBY.
 Once in this configuration, the INS Mode Knob should be switched to OFF, then to STBY for a duration of 15 seconds.
 Subsequently, after the 15-second interval, return the Mode to NAV, and resume straight and level flight.
 The process of resetting the Reference Selector to PRIM can be